thednp/fetch-library-data/llm/svelte.md

     property and can contain any type of data.
     The event dispatcher can be typed to narrow the allowed event names and the type of the detail argument: const dispatch = createEventDispatcher&#x3C;{
-     loaded: never; // does not take a detail argument
+     loaded: null; // does not take a detail argument
      change: string; // takes a detail argument of type string, which is required
      optional: number | null; // takes an optional detail argument of type number }>();@deprecatedUse callback props and/or the $host() rune instead — see migration guidecreateEventDispatcher } from 'svelte';